rust-ml/linfa/docs/website/content/news/first_release.md

 +++
 title = "Release 0.2.0"
-date = "2020-02-14"
+date = "2020-11-26"
 +++
-Linfa 0.2.0 provides 9 new algorithms and improves working with them.
+This release of Linfa introduced 9 new implementations and a couple of changes to the APIs.
+Travis support for FOSS projects was dropped, so we were forced to switch to Github Actions and we introduced a couple of traits to represent different classes of algorithms in a better way.

 <!-- more -->

 New algorithms